AWS Messaging & Targeting Blog

 In some scenarios, your EC2 instance might operate in a different AWS account than SES.
 Let’s call the EC2 AWS account “A” and SES AWS account “B”.
 Because the AWS resources in account A don’t automatically have permission to access AWS resources account B, we need some way to allow the code on EC2 to assume a role in the SES Account using the AWS Security Token Service (STS).
 This involves a method that generates temporary credentials that include an access key, secret access key, and session token, which are only valid for a limited time.

-In the steps below, you’ll configure and attach an IAM role to the EC2 instance in account “A” such that it can run an example Python script.
+In the steps below, you’ll create an IAM Policy in the SES “B” account, configure and attach an IAM role and the IAM policy to the EC2 instance in account “A” such that it can run an example Python script.
 This Python script can use the permissions provided by the attached IAM role to send emails via SES in account “B”.
 This approach leverages cross-account access and simplifies sending email from the EC2 in account A via SES in account B. As with Option 1, no explicit credential management is required in the code running on EC2, nor do you need to include a shared credentials file on the Ec2 instance.

 Prerequisites – different AWS accounts for EC2 and SES (use cross-account access)